 Judges and Court Officers pay a contribution rate of 11.5 percent.

-Judges and Court Officers have the choice to retire under Judicial Eligibility listed below or Regular Rank and File eligibility as defined in the "Regular Retirement" chapter of the Membership Handbook.
+Judges and Court Officers have the choice to retire under Judicial Eligibility listed below or Regular Rank and File eligibility as defined in Chapter 12 on Regular Retirement in this Member's Guide.